All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Frequently Asked Questions

-How do Ro and Calibrate compare in terms of medication effectiveness?
+How do Ro and Calibrate compare for medication effectiveness?

 Both platforms provide access to the same GLP-1 medications (semaglutide and tirzepatide) with comparable clinical effectiveness.
 The main difference is sourcing: Ro uses exclusively compounded medications while Calibrate can access both brand-name and compounded options depending on insurance coverage.